tarikh/newsletter_summary/README.md

 # AI Newsletter Summarizer

-The AI Newsletter Summarizer is a Python script designed to automatically retrieve, analyze, and summarize AI-focused newsletters from a user's Gmail account.
-It aims to distill key developments and actionable insights from multiple newsletters into a concise, easy-to-understand report targeted at regular users, rather than just AI experts.
+The AI Newsletter Summarizer is a Python tool designed to automatically retrieve, analyze, and summarize AI-focused newsletters from a user's Gmail account.
+It distills key developments and actionable insights from multiple newsletters into a concise, easy-to-understand report targeted at regular users, rather than just AI experts.

 ## Features